Indicator: Forest industry carbon emissions

 - By monitoring the forest industry’s GHG emissions, we can assess the improvement of its emissions record over time.

 What is the outlook?

 - Technologies that reduce energy use and GHG emissions provide significant environmental benefits and reduce energy costs for manufacturers.
-Investments in these technologies are expected to continue and accelerate as Canada fully implements carbon pricing and a Clean Fuel Standard.
+Investments in these technologies are expected to continue and accelerate as Canada implements policies to reduce GHGs.